Drywall Sheet Calculator

 Finally, openings are entered as one combined area.
 That is perfect for a fast estimate, but it cannot distinguish between one large opening and several smaller ones scattered across different walls.
 In real life, the number and placement of openings influence offcuts and seam layout.
 If your room has many windows, soffits, returns, niches, or jogs, it is wise to increase the waste percentage slightly.
 That extra margin is exactly why the waste field exists: it acknowledges that area alone cannot capture every installation detail.

-Ten percent is a common starting point for simple rooms.
-Increase it for remodels, many windows, closets, soffits, angled walls, or any layout where offcuts are less reusable.
+Ten percent is a common starting point for simple rectangular rooms.
+Increase it when the layout has many openings, awkward corners, damaged boards, or other offcuts you cannot reuse easily.

-No. The cost estimate covers sheet material only.
-Add screws, tape, compound, bead, primer, delivery, disposal, tools, and labor separately.
+No. The cost result is sheet cost only.
+Add fasteners, tape, joint compound, corner bead, primer, delivery, and labor separately.

 This drywall sheet calculator provides a quick, browser-based way to estimate panel counts and sheet cost by combining room dimensions, opening areas, waste allowance, and sheet size.
 The math is simple enough to audit, yet practical enough to guide purchasing.
 Use it to compare board lengths, budget a job, or double-check a quote.
 Then pair the result with common-sense layout planning, local pricing, and building-code awareness for a more reliable real-world order.

-This optional arcade-style mini-game turns the calculator's core tradeoff into a quick planning challenge.
+This optional drywall mini-game turns sheet-size planning into a quick seam-and-scrap challenge.
 Each round shows a wall run with openings and one highlighted segment that still needs coverage.
 Tap the 8-foot, 10-foot, or 12-foot sheet cards to hang the next board.
 Longer sheets reduce seams, but any extra length becomes scrap.
 Build streaks with close fits, survive the phase changes, and see how efficiently you can finish runs before the timer expires.

-Best score is saved on this device so you can come back later, replay the challenge, and try to beat your most efficient drywall run.
+Best score is saved on this device so you can return later, replay the challenge, and see whether you can waste less drywall on the next run.